SomeshTalligeriDEV/ShadowDev_TokenVerse/README.md

 Future Roadmap

-Multi-chain expansion (Polygon, Solana)
+1.Multi-chain expansion (Polygon, Solana)

-DAO-based governance for campaign approvals and voting

-Partnerships with real-world brands and analytics dashboards
+2.DAO-based governance for campaign approvals and voting 3.Partnerships with real-world brands and analytics dashboards